 Propylene Glycol is a more complex chemical compound that is also derived from alcohol.
 Much like Ethanol, it has low toxicity and freezes at a very low temperature.
 You will even find propylene glycol in things like liquid sweeteners, sodas, and even ice cream.
 It’s also used for things like de-icing aircraft and environmentally friendly automotive antifreeze.

-Which Base Material Is Better For RV Antifreeze?
+Which Base Material Is Better For RV Antifreeze: Ethanol Or Propylene Glycol?

-As far as the anti-freezing properties either work as they should and there really isn’t one that’s better than the other.
+For the anti-freezing properties either work for the intended purpose and there really isn’t one that’s better than the other.
 That being said propylene glycol is the more common type of RV antifreeze sold.

 The main reason for this is ethanol based RV antifreeze has been known to damage rubber seals in plumbing systems.
 Because of this more people prefer propylene glycol-based RV antifreeze.